milasudril/jopp/README.md

 * Has an optional limit on the tree depth to control memory usage.
 By default, it is set to 1024 levels.

-* Because the parser works on thunks, it is possible to stop feeding data at a certain point.
+* Since the parser works on blocks of data, it is possible to stop feeding data at a certain point.
 This is also a measure to prevent control memory usage.

+* Objects uses `std::map` as backing store.
+This means that Jopp is immune against hash attacks.
+Also data serialized by Jopp is always consistent in formatting, which helps when comparing files.

 ## Example usage